drummerpolo15/fun/credit_transfer_checker/README.md

 ## Features in Detail

 ### Course Transfer Check
-- Enter multiple courses from your transcript
+- Enter multiple PHCC courses from your transcript
+- Courses are automatically associated with Patrick & Henry Community College
 - Check if each course has a transfer equivalency
-- See how courses map to the target college's course codes
+- See how PHCC courses map to the target college's course codes
 - View total transferable credits

 ### Adding Equivalencies